danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-di-v1.3.md

 <aside>

 **Chapter Summary:** This chapter detailed the analysis of root causes behind different time-accuracy performance combinations across various question types and content domains, mapping these causes to standardized **English diagnostic parameters**.
 It defined `special_focus_error` (`` `DI_FOUNDATIONAL_MASTERY_INSTABILITY_SFE` ``) and emphasized its priority.
 For each scenario, trigger actions were designed, guiding students towards recall or leveraging secondary evidence (with sample size suggestions) and qualitative analysis to confirm specific barriers.
-Specific time checks for MSR reading and single-question bottlenecks were also included.
+A specific time check for MSR reading bottlenecks was also included.

 **Results Destination:** The **English diagnostic parameters** and `special_focus_error` flags generated in this chapter are core inputs for creating targeted practice method recommendations in Chapter 6.
 The triggered actions directly guide subsequent student reflection and information gathering.
 The diagnostic findings (represented by **English parameters**) will form the core content of the Chapter 7 summary report (**requiring presentation in natural language based on Appendix A**).